milaan9/03_Python_Flow_Control/README.md

 ## Introduction 👋

-Control flow statements are an essential part of the Python programming language.
+The control flow statements are an essential part of the Python programming language.

 A control flow statement is a block of programming that analyses variables and chooses a direction in which to go based on given parameters.
 In simple sentence, a control structure is just a decision that the computer makes.
 So, it is the basic decision-making process in programming and flow of control determines how a computer program will respond when given certain conditions and parameters.
 It determines the  order in which the program’s code executes.